helins/kafka.clj/README.md

 ### Consuming records

-Reding a batch of records from "my-topic" and manually commit the offset of where we are using the `dvlopt.kafka.in` namespace.
+Reading a batch of records from "my-topic" and manually commit the offset of where we are using the `dvlopt.kafka.in` namespace.

 ```clj